 University of Lynchburg’s DPT program subscribes to the Physical Therapist Centralized Application Service (PTCAS), available through the American Physical Therapy Association.

 All applicants must apply through the PTCAS website.
-Applications for the DPT Class of 2022 open July 1, 2018 and will close on Feb.
+Applications for the DPT Class of 2024 open July 1, 2020, and will close on Feb.
 1, 2021.
 After this date, applications not verified by PTCAS will not be reviewed.
 The DPT Admissions Committee begins reviewing applications in Oct.
 You can view our PTCAS directory page for additional information.

 - Baccalaureate degree from a college or university accredited by a CHEA recognized regional accrediting organization